 A focus on aligning environmental, welfare, social and economic practices with best evidence and community expectations, while growing profitability will help ensure continued access to markets and capital for Australian sheep businesses.

-What is the timeframe for implementing the Framework?
 The Framework will not be set in stone.
 In the future it will need to adapt to changes in the industry’s operating environment and in line with customer and community expectations.

 For more information, contact Sarah Hyland at Meat & Livestock Australia.